nehalsin/sanskrit-vahini/index.md

 One must establish structure not people.
 People establishment is small.
 Archaryakulam.
 No Rajasik aadhar.

 Team.
 Rajasik.
 Contact increasing.
 Coming in limelight.
 Selfish cooperation.
 Name and contacts.
 Rajasik mansikta.
-Money accumulation, dadagiri, selling buying should not happen.
-Selfish cooperation is fine.
+Money accumulation, bossing, selling buying should not happen.
+Selfish cooperation is acceptable start but not the ultimate goal.

 Two houses.
 Upper house.
 Lower house.
-Upper house, no name no material stake.
-They're the ones controlling.
+Upper house is invisible hence invincible, no name no material stake.
+They're the ones controlling for purely altruistic reason for welfare of all beings, not just humans.

-People have to be open up properly.
+People have to open up properly at start itself.
 Otherwise there will be surprises later on.

 People can say they have understood later they will say you didn't say this you didn't say that.